hazzardweb/laravel-comments-docs/usage.md

 <script src="/vendor/comments/comments.js"></script>
 ```

-Again, if you use Laravel 5.4+ you can make use of the `mix` helper:
+Again, if you use Laravel 5.4+ you can use the `mix` helper:

 ```markup
 <script src="{{ mix('comments.js', 'vendor/comments') }}"></script>